-However, this shouldn’t deter you from enjoying the palm-tree-studded Koutoubia Gardens, attractively laid out with pools and fountains, colorful roses, orange trees.
+However, this shouldn’t deter you from enjoying the palm-tree-studded Koutoubia Gardens, attractively laid out with pools and fountains, colorful roses, and orange trees.
 The gardens are perfect for a short stroll and accord excellent views of the Koutoubia Mosque.

 8. Take a Stroll Through Guéliz

 Taking its name from the hill that rises above it, Guéliz is the New Town and the heart of modern Marrakech.
-The wide Avenue Mohammed V, its main thoroughfare, runs all the way down to the Koutoubia Mosque, and it’s on and around this boulevard that you’ll find the most of the interesting things.
+The wide Avenue Mohammed V, its main thoroughfare, runs all the way down to the Koutoubia Mosque, and it’s on and around this boulevard that you’ll find the most interesting things.

 Although lacking in specific sights, Guéliz has spacious boulevards, parks, French-style cafés, and smart boutiques, which make a refreshing change from the hustle and bustle of the medina.